+Quantum chromodynamics (QCD) is a theory that attempts to explain the strong interactions carried by gluons that keep quarks and gluons in a confined state in hadrons.
+The success of this theory depends on asymptotic freedom \cite{1,2,3}.
+QCD forms the bases of nuclear physics and enable us to appreciate and explain the features of matter. {However, non-relativistic perturbative QCD theories cannot accurately reproduce the results of charmonium and bottomonium spectra outputs, unless the leading {\sl renormalon} terms cancels out.
+In this case, the net energy of such bound states from QCD potentials, are in agreement with phenomenological potentials for the range 0.5 GeV$^{-1}$ $\lesssim r \lesssim$ 3 GeV$^{-1}$ \cite{Sumino:2001eh}.
+Thus, for many years now, it has been conceived that phenomenological potential models are described by such systems.

+It has been realized that owing to the gluon confinement, the QCD vacuum shows a characteristic of a dielectric medium \cite{QCD vacuum:1}.
+This idea has been employed in developing several models, including MIT bag model \cite{MIT bag}, SLAC bag model \cite{SLAC bag}, Cornell potential for heavy quarks \cite{Conell potential} and many soliton models \cite{others,Phenomenology,guendelman} which are used to describe hadron spectroscopy.
+However, until recently, no successful effort had been made to compute the color dielectric function representing the QCD vacuum from quantum theory.
+In view of this, all the models developed using the dielectric function approach were considered phenomenological though it agrees with QCD as shown in \cite{Reinhardt:2008ek}.}

-There exist some similarity between QCD and QED (\textit{Quantum Electrodynamics}) in terms of the successes of both theories, but they depart from each other by their strength, medium and dynamics of interactions.
-QED explains the interaction between charged particles while QCD explains the strong interaction between atomic particles.
-QED creates a \textit{screening effect} which decreases its effective electric charge as distance between electron-anti-electron decreases increases.
-The opposite effect is observed in QCD where an \textit{anti-screening} is created, the effective color charge increases with increasing distance between quark and antiquark.
-This similarity and the differences makes it interesting to advance a study of one in terms of the other.
-In this work we shall investigate QCD in terms of QED.
-The well-known potential for determining the potential of heavy quarks at confined state is the Cornell potential given by, $v_{c}=-\dfrac{a}{r}+br$, where $a$ and $b$ are positive constants.
-This potential comprises linearly increasing part (infrared interaction) and Coulombian part (ultraviolet interaction) \cite{2,7}.
+There exists some similarity between QCD and QED (\textit{Quantum Electrodynamics}) in terms of the successes of both theories, but they depart from each other by their strength, medium and dynamics of interactions.
+QED explains the interaction between charged particles while QCD explains the strong interaction between sub-atomic particles.
+QED creates a \textit{screening effect} which decreases its net electric charge as inter-(anti-)particle distance increases.
+The opposite effect is observed in QCD where a \textit{anti-screening} occurs, the net color-charges increase with increasing distance between (anti-)particle pairs.
+This similarity and the differences make it interesting to advance a study of one in terms of the other.
+In this work we will explore QCD in terms of QED.
+The most popular potential for heavy quarks at confined state is the Cornell potential known to be, $v_{c}=-\dfrac{a}{r}+br$, where $a$ and $b$ are positive constants.
+This potential comprises linearly increasing part (infrared interaction) and Colombian part (ultraviolet interaction) \cite{2,7}.